logankilpatrick/wgschool/content/hpc-menu.md

 This course is an introduction to High-Performance Computing on Compute Canada clusters.
-Please download a [ZIP file](https://owncloud.westgrid.ca/index.php/s/VCD8Pogqmk7eS16/download) with all slides (single PDF combining all chapters) and codes
+Please download a [ZIP file](https://owncloud.westgrid.ca/index.php/s/VCD8Pogqmk7eS16/download) with all slides (single PDF combining all chapters) and codes.

 **Day 1**
 {{< zoom >}}